namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 200. How have you used Amazon Route 53 to manage DNS and routing for your cloud applications, including any techniques you have used to set up traffic policies or integrate with other AWS services?

 # Linux
+1. In Ubuntu sever what is a public key and private key?
+2. Write a script what you are done daily?
+3.

 # Jenkins
 1. How do you configure the job in Jenkins?